silvesterwali/lumen-api/README.md

 this app is for starter purpose . so you can easy to start your app with . this project has been include jwt and spatie permission , for more information about [Laravel](https://laravel.com) just go there to find all the documentation

+## Note

+This documentation does not use standard English, please be more careful and if you find writing errors, you can contribute to the repo

 ### first step